 Open an element's menu to access the options.
 Select the Move button to move an element to a new location on the document page.

 Select the plus sign wherever you want to add another file or text block on the document page.

 If your browser allows inline media files, the media files you add to documents appear inline by default.
 Otherwise, they appear as an attachment.

 Images that display inline are embedded in a 768-pixel block at the biggest breakpoints.
 The closer to that size the images are, the less padding appears around them.

-You can also add alternative text to describe images you add.
+You can also add alternative text to describe the images you add.
 Alternative text is read aloud by screen readers and helps describe what some users can't see.

 In most browsers, you can select where the files that you open in courses are downloaded.
-For example, in Chrome, navigate to Settings > Advanced > Downloads.
+For example, in Chrome, go to Settings > Advanced > Downloads.
 You can select the location for file downloads and choose if you want the browser to ask each time.
 In Safari, you have the same capabilities.
-Navigate to Preferences > General > File download location.
+Go to Preferences > General > File download location.
 You can perform an internet search to learn about file download choices in other browsers.